Silfalion/image_rain/README.md

-This is a repo I created just for playing with animation and implying math equations, which was quite fun.
+This is a repo I created just for playing with animations and implying math equations, which was quite fun.

-It's not a real flutter project per say, no fancy state management, testing or
+It's not a real flutter project per say, no fancy state management or testing.

 ## Available patterns